nunobrum/spicelib/doc/varia/raw_file.rst

    + Date:           => Date when the simulation started

    + Plotname:       => Name of the simulation.
-The known Simulation Types are:
+Some known Simulation Types are:
-                       * Operation Point
+                       * AC Analysis
                        * DC transfer characteristic
-                       * AC Analysis
+                       * Operating Point
                        * Transient Analysis
-                       * Noise Spectral Density - (V/Hz½ or A/Hz½)
                        * Transfer Function
+                       * Noise Spectral Density
+                       * Frequency Response Analysis
+                       * Noise Spectral Density Curves
+                       * Integrated Noise

    + Flags:          => Flags that are used in this plot.
 The simulation can have any combination of these flags.
                       * "real" -> The traces in the raw file contain real values.
 As for exmple on a TRAN simulation.